HKUDS/GraphGPT/README.md

 ## Acknowledgements
 You may refer to related work that serves as foundations for our framework and code repository, [Vicuna](https://github.com/lm-sys/FastChat), [LLaVa](https://github.com/haotian-liu/LLaVA), We also partially draw inspirations from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
+For the text-graph grounding design, we leverages implementation from [G2P2](https://github.com/WenZhihao666/G2P2).
 The design of our website and README.md was inspired by [NExT-GPT](https://next-gpt.github.io/).
 Thanks for their wonderful works.